ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 >[!Note]
->Every manual change of value of custom property, should be done after being entered values in all relevant nomenclatures (Enterprise Company, Customer, Parent document etc.)
+>Every manual change of value of custom property, should be done after being entered values in all relevant nomenclatures (enterprise company, customer, parent document etc.)